 All the considered routes use the N9, cross Ouarzazate and get to the access road through the N10.
 Therefore, construction activities will lead to an increase in vehicle numbers and traffic on the N9, and N10.
-During the peak construction period an expected traffic around 40 trucks per day would pass through the town of Ouarzazate

 To reduce the impact derived from the transport of the construction workforce to the site on the N10 and on Ouarzazate, worker buses will be considered, as these will significantly reduce the number of vehicles accessing the site during construction.
 A car-pooling scheme should be implemented during operation.
 Wherever possible, heavy vehicle movements will be scheduled outside of peak periods and avoid times when nuisance will be higher.
 The construction vehicles leaving the site will be appropriately cleaned and all the vehicles used in the site shall be appropriately maintained.